-In West Palm Beach, if a person does request a hearing so they can begin challenging a license suspension following a West Palm Beach DUI, they must do so within the first 10 days following the arrest.
+In West Palm Beach, if a person does request a hearing so they can begin challenging a license suspension following a DUI, they must do so within the first 10 days following the arrest.
 If the person is otherwise eligible for a permit, the Department of Motor Vehicles will set a hearing within 30 to 45 days.
 If the person’s license is otherwise valid at the time of the arrest, they will issue a restricted, temporary license to drive pending the outcome of the hearing.

-The hearing will be set 30 or 45 days from the date of the request, giving an attorney time to subpoena the witnesses.
+The hearing will be set 30 or 45 days from the date of the request, giving an Attorney time to subpoena the witnesses.
 Once they are served, if they are “critical” witnesses, they must appear.
 If they do not appear, it can be grounds to invalidate the suspension.
-If they do appear, a hearing is held and their testimony is taken and recorded.
+If they do appear, a hearing is held, and their testimony is taken and recorded.

 Along the way, there may be reasons to postpone the hearing.
-Sometimes, officers are on vacation, or in training, or have other conflicts with other Court hearings or proceedings.
+Sometimes, Officers are on vacation, or in training, or have other conflicts with other Court hearings or proceedings.
 If one of the State’s witnesses requests a postponement of the initial hearing, the Department will postpone the case and give the client an additional permit to drive for an additional length of time because they still have not had their day in Court and the opportunity to challenge the suspension.

-This can go on for generally up to three months after the period of arrest, but usually, within that time period, the attorney will have the answer as to whether or not a person’s license is going to be suspended or not, administratively, for either failing a breath test or refusing to take one.
+This can go on for generally up to three months after the period of arrest, but usually, within that time period, the Attorney will have the answer as to whether or not a person’s license is going to be suspended or not, administratively, for either failing a breath test or refusing to take one.

 When someone waives this process, it is called a hardship eligibility review hearing.
-To be eligible for a hardship license during this period of 10 days following the arrest, a person must enroll in a Court-approved DUI program and they must apply for a hearing at the Department of Motor Vehicles, Bureau of Administrative Reviews, in Lake Worth, Florida.
+To be eligible for a hardship license during this period of 10 days following the arrest, a person must enroll in a Court-approved DUI program, and they must apply for a hearing at the Department of Motor Vehicles, Bureau of Administrative Reviews, in Lake Worth, Florida.

 There are things the license holder should not do.
-For instance, they should not be driving off to the beach, unless a person is a swimming instructor or a lifeguard.
+For instance, they should not be driving off to the beach unless a person is a swimming instructor or a lifeguard.
 A person cannot go to the movies unless they work there or have a business meeting to attend there.